-CURM is an annual robotics convention held at the University of Texas at Austin by the UT Robotics and Automation Society (RAS).
-It is open to anyone that would like to participate, including but not limited to UT students.
-In preparation for the competition, participants - individually or as part of a team - build robots that move unconventionally.
-On the event day, participants will showcase their efforts, resarch, and robots through presentations and small competitions.
+CURM was an annual robotics convention held at the University of Texas at Austin by the UT Robotics and Automation Society (RAS).
+It was open to anyone that would like to participate, including but not limited to UT students.
+In preparation for the competition, participants - individually or as part of a team - built robots that move unconventionally.
+On event day, participants showcased their efforts, research, and robots through presentations and small competitions.

 Unconventional is however you define it.
 Generally, we advise people to avoid using actuated wheels for locomotion; however, there are unconventional ways to use wheels too, so this rule is not perfect.
 Do some research to find out if someone else has done it before.
 Even if your idea is similar, implementing it is a unique way can make a great entry.

-Yes, as long as it is your own creation, you can share it at CURM2016.
+Yes, as long as it is your own creation, you can share it at CURM.

 Yes, the more robots we have, the better.
 Nevertheless, we would like to stress quality over quantity.

 Over the few months leading up to CURM, we will be having some social events where people working on CURM entries can come and talk about their ideas.
 People that need help with their projects can come ask for advice.
 More experienced roboticists will be there to talk about their entries.
 Check the facebook group for announcements regarding these events.